BinaryDreamers/portfolio_node/README.md

     - `id`: The unique identifier of the member.
     - `profileUrl`: The profile URL of the member.
     - `name`: The name of the member.
+    - `ranking`: The LeetCode ranking of the member.,
     - `dateAdded`: The date the member was added.
     - `role`: The role of the member.
     - `leetcode`: The LeetCode username of the member.